 - 4 Dinners with wine

-This tour starts at Paestum in Italy, but if you would like to travel here at the same time as the Tour Directors please book the optional tour package so that everything can be arranged on your behalf
+This tour starts near Paestum in Italy, but if you would like to travel there at the same time as the Tour Directors and extend your holiday by 12 nights, whilst enjoying stays at a number of ‘places of interest’ in Italy, please book the optional tour package so that everything can be arranged on your behalf.

-- Return Dover/Calais Ferry with 60 day Flexible Ticket + Club Class Lounge
+- Return Dover/Calais Ferry with Flexible Ticket + Club Class Lounge entry both ways

-- 8 additional campsite nights with electric hook-ups starting in Kent on Monday 10th September 2018 then in France, Germany, Switzerland & 4 x Italy
+- 12 additional campsite nights with electric hook-ups starting in Kent on Thursday 4th April 2024 then in Belgium, Germany, Switzerland & 8 in Italy

 - Services of Tour Directors travelling in their own motorhome

 Motorhome with 2 people = £699 per person

 Motorhome with 1 person = £1129